webdiscus/html-bundler-webpack-plugin/README.md

 ---

 #### [↑ back to contents](#contents)
-<a id="recipe-split-many-modules" name="recipe-split-many-modules" href="#recipe-split-many-modules"></a>
+<a id="recipe-split-chunks-keep-module-name" name="recipe-split-chunks-keep-module-name" href="#recipe-split-chunks-keep-module-name"></a>
-### How to split multiple node modules and save under own names
+### How to keep package name for split chunks from node_modules

-If you use many node modules and want save each module to separate file then use `optimization.cacheGroups.{cacheGroup}.name` as function.
+To save split chunks under a custom name use `optimization.cacheGroups.{cacheGroup}.name` as function.

 For example, many node modules are imported in the `main.js`:
 ```js